Generational Shifts in Trust: Why Gen Z Prefers AI for Guidance & Growth

 Why Are Gen Zers Turning to AI?

 AI technologies offer a key advantage: they are always on hand across multiple devices.
 Unlike human advisors, whose availability is limited by office hours and appointments, AI solutions provide immediate responses, no matter the time of day.
-There's also a perceived neutrality with AI; without the baggage of emotions or personal bias, Generation Z may view AI as being more objective in its guidance.
+There's also a perceived neutrality with AI; without the baggage of emotions or personal bias, Gen Z may view AI as more objective in its guidance.
 They may also prefer the apparent discretion that AI offers.

 In matters of mental well-being, AI presents a discreet outlet for support.
 Younger generations are expressing their lives online, where privacy is a flexible concept.
 When seeking help for sensitive concerns, Gen Zers may find anonymity with AI more comforting than opening up to a person who could potentially pass judgment.